saulakh/youbot-hanoi-tower/README.md

 ### Project Overview

 The goal of this project was to program the KUKA youBot to move a tower of cubes using Java and CoppeliaSim.
-This was an extention of the Modern Robotics capstone project, which included using odometry for the robot's next configuration, designing a trajectory for the end-effector of the youBot, and incorporating feedback control for the youBot to pick up a cube and place it in a new location.
+This was an extension of the Modern Robotics capstone project, which included using odometry for the robot's next configuration, designing a trajectory for the end-effector of the youBot, and incorporating feedback control for the youBot to pick up a cube and place it in a new location.
 The description of the original Modern Robotics capstone project can be found [here](http://hades.mech.northwestern.edu/index.php/Mobile_Manipulation_Capstone).

 Instead of using the Modern Robotics library, I wrote two libraries of my own to gain a more thorough understanding of linear algebra, spatial motion, kinematics, dynamics, path planning, and control of mobile robots.
 The matrix library contains methods for multidimensional arrays, such as matrix multiplication or the pseudoinverse.
 The robotics library contains various methods based on screw theory and the product of exponentials approach.
 Most of these equations used can be found in Chapter 13 of the Modern Robotics [textbook](http://hades.mech.northwestern.edu/images/2/25/MR-v2.pdf).